jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 The score we're left with is fundamentally more expressive and more readable than the original Csound score.
-Even if all the intricacies of Python may still a mystery, reading through the code you should be able to pick up on the instrumentation as well as seeing that the score is divided into measures.
+Even if all the intricacies of Python may still be a mystery, reading through the code you should be able to pick up on the instrumentation as well as seeing that the score is divided into measures.